The Algebra of the Pseudo-Observables I: Why Quantum Mechanics is the ultimate description of Reality: Dyads

 It is to be observed that, according to \eqref{eq:Somma_PO_Comp} and \eqref{eq:Prod_PO_Comp}, the matrix associated to the sum of pseudo-observables is equal to the sum of the matrices associated to the addends, while the matrix associated to the product of pseudo-observables is equal to the matrix product of the matrices associated to the factors.
 Fixed a dyad basis, there is, therefore, an isomorphism between the ring of pseudo-observables and appropriate matrix rings.
 This isomorphism makes, in particular, observables correspond to Hermitian matrices.
 In this manner it is recovered and clarified the link, characteristic of the Dirac formalism of quantum mechanics, between these two entities.

-It will be, now, clarified better the tie between dyad basis and basis of elementary projectors.
-We will say, first of all, that a dyad basis $\left\{ \Gamma_{jk}\right\} $ is \emph{associated }to the basis $\left\{ I_{j}\right\} $ of\emph{ }elementary projectors, if all the dyadic forms of the first are relative to pairs of projectors of the basis $\left\{ I_{j}\right\} $.
-This stated, let $\left\{ \Gamma_{jk}\right\} $ and $\left\{ \tilde{\Gamma}_{jk}\right\} $ be two dyad bases associated to the same basis $\left\{ I_{j}\right\} $ of elementary projectors.
-By virtue of the \emph{postulate on the dyadic forms}, introduced in section \ref{sec:Forme diadiche}, there must exist complex constants $\gamma_{jk}$ such that it results:
+It will be, now, clarified better the tie between dyad basis and basis of pairwise orthogonal primitive projectors.
+We will say, first of all, that a dyad basis $\left\{ \Gamma_{jk}\right\} $ is \emph{associated }to the basis $\left\{ I_{j}\right\} $ of\emph{ }pairwise orthogonal primitive projectors, if all the dyadic forms of the first are relative to pairs of projectors of the basis $\left\{ I_{j}\right\} $.
+This stated, let $\left\{ \Gamma_{jk}\right\} $ and $\left\{ \Gamma'_{jk}\right\} $ be two dyad bases associated to the same basis $\left\{ I_{j}\right\} $ of pairwise orthogonal primitive projectors.
+By virtue of the \eqref{eq:Scomp_PO}, there must exist complex constants $\gamma_{jk}$ such that it results: